MISSION STATEMENT

 PROGRAM DESCRIPTION

 Vision Zero is an international initiative that relies on data-informed and equitable approaches to improve the design of roads, conduct targeted education and enforcement, and change policies to end serious and fatal traffic crashes.
 Montgomery County adopted Vision Zero as the successor to the successful Pedestrian Safety Initiative in 2016.
-The County's Action Plan recommits the County to improving pedestrian safety and expands the collaborative effort to improving safety for drivers and cyclists.
-The goal of the 2030 Action Plan is to eliminate serious and fatal collisions by 2030.
-The target will be achieved by completing 45 action items in the areas of complete streets, a multi-modal future, and a culture of safety.
-To learn more about Vision Zero and to read the 2030 Action Plan, visit https://montgomeryCountymd.gov/visionzero/.
+The Vision Zero 2030 Action Plan recommits the county to improving pedestrian safety and expands the collaborative effort to improving safety for drivers and cyclists.
+The goal of the 2030 Action Plan is to eliminate serious injury and fatal collisions by 2030.
+The goal will be advanced through the completion of 45 action items in the areas of complete streets, a multi-modal future, and building a culture of safety.
+To learn more about Vision Zero and to read the 2030 Action Plan, visit the Vision Zero website.

 RESULTS

-According to preliminary data, there were 252 serious and fatal collisions in 2023, a 32 percent reduction compared to the pre-Vision Zero five-year average (2012-2016).
-To continue moving towards our long-term goal of zero serious and fatal crashes, the Montgomery County Department of Transportation (MCDOT) continued reviews of roadway segments along the High Injury Network (HIN) including Lost Knife Road, Crystal Rock Drive, and Randolph Road.
-MCDOT is partnering with the Maryland Department of Transportation State Highway Administration (MDOT SHA) to enhance safety on MD 97 (Georgia Avenue) and MD 185 (Connecticut Avenue) in Aspen Hill, which will make it safer for people walking and biking.
-MCDOT continued installing protected bicycle lanes across the County.
-During fiscal year 2023, MCDOT and MDOT SHA had eight bikeway projects completed or under construction, four completed design projects with construction pending, and nineteen projects under design.
-Educational efforts have been conducted in HINs, pedestrian collision hot spots, as well as targeted to high-risk groups including a new Spanish language campaign for helping drivers and pedestrians understand the newly installed pedestrian hybrid beacons in the County.
-These efforts were conducted in coordination with enforcement efforts and have been used to change unsafe pedestrian and driver behaviors.
-Engineering improvements, along with education and enforcement, have modified perceptions of risk and responsibility on the roads and sidewalks.
-For a full update, see the FY23 Vision Zero Annual Report available on the Vision Zero website by using the following link: https://www.montgomerycountymd.gov/visionzero/Resources/Files/FY23_Vision_Zero_Annual_Report.pdf.
+According to preliminary data, there were 270 serious injury and fatal collisions in 2024, a 27 percent reduction compared to the pre-Vision Zero five-year average from 2012 through 2016.
+To advance the county's long-term goal of zero serious injury and fatal crashes, the Montgomery County Department of Transportation (MCDOT) continued reviews of roadway segments within the High Injury Network (HIN) including Montgomery Village Avenue, Ridge Road, and Shady Grove Road.
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) announced as part of the Pedestrian Safety Action Plan, it will advance the county's safety audit along New Hampshire Avenue (MD 650) for further design and construction.
+MCDOT continued installing protected bicycle lanes across the county.
+During fiscal year 2024, MCDOT and MDOT SHA had five projects completed or under construction, three completed design and were ready for construction, and twenty-one projects were under design.
+Educational efforts have been conducted in HINs, pedestrian collision hot spots, as well as targeted to high-risk groups including a bilingual language campaign for helping drivers and pedestrians understand the newly installed pedestrian hybrid beacons in the county.
+These efforts were conducted in coordination with enforcement efforts and have been used to change perceptions of risk and responsibility on the roads and sidewalks.
+For a full update, see the FY24 Vision Zero Annual Report available on the Vision Zero website.

-County Council approved $142.3 million in FY25 expenditures in support of Vision Zero.
-The FY25 Approved Operating Budget includes $64.8 million for Vision Zero initiatives.
-In addition, the Capital Improvements Program (CIP) includes $77.5 million in expenditures for FY25.
+The County Executive recommends $133.0 million in FY26 expenditures in support of Vision Zero.
+The FY26 Recommended Operating Budget includes $62.9 million for Vision Zero initiatives.
+In addition, the Capital Improvements Program (CIP) includes $70.1 million in expenditures for FY26.

 Services dedicated to improving traffic safety include general program offerings, as well as targeted services.
 These services address current critical needs and the desired outcome of reducing serious and fatal collisions.
 Below are some of the major County government programs currently supporting Vision Zero.